 Leo Biocchi, Director of Christian Education

-Leo lives in Worcester, MA and in addition to serving as FCC’s Director of Christian Education, he is a strong advocate for domestic violence victims, with a particular focus on children who have experienced severe trauma and sexual abuse growing up.
-He serves on behalf of these children in his role as a Guardian ad Litem, appointed by the court system.
+Leo lives in the Shrewsbury area and in addition to serving as FCC’s Director of Christian Education, he is also the Children’s Ministries Director at St. Andrews Episcopal Church in Framingham.
 Leo loves the Netflix show Stranger Things, yearns to travel more often and is really a kid at heart.
 He believes kids today need a champion in their lives – God – more than ever before and he works to ultimately strengthen a kids confidence in themeslves and love what makes them different.

 Ellen Jones, Office Administrator